17.10.2020

 • 2.5 liters of water.

-Cooking progress:
+Preparation progress:

-Greenfinches in a spicy marinade
+Greenfinch in spicy marinade

 Products: